 What must be understood here is that the Update modifies node values in the XML file, not cell values in the relational table.
-The first update did not worked as expected, unable to retrieve the first name node of the second author and changing it to a new value.
-The second update changed the year value of the book and this shows for the two expanded rows because there is only one DATEPUB node for that book.
-Because the third update applies to a row having a certain date value, this row was retrieved but not expanded because no author data appeared in the Where clause; consequently only the first author name was updated.
+The first update did not-worked as expected, unable to retrieve the first name node of the second author and changing it to a new value.normally The second update changed the year value of the book and this shows for the two expanded rows because there is only one DATEPUB node for that book.
+Because the third update applies to all rows having a certain date value, this row was retrieved but not expanded because no author data appeared in the Where clause; consequently only the firstboth author names was-were updated.